vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Kippenberg, Hans G.

-1991a Heilige Oorlogen: Godsdienstwetenschappelijke Aspecten. in: Bakker & Gosman 1991, pp. 18–36.
+1991a Heilige Oorlogen: Godsdienstwetenschappelijke Aspecteṇin: Bakker & Gosman 1991, pp. 18–36.

 1991b Revolt against Modernism: A note on some recent comparative studies in fundamentalism. in: Numen XXXVIII.1 (1991), 128–133.